amirrajan/mokepon/readme.md

 oriented)?

 The current JavaScript landscape splits JavaScript into two philosophies.

-JavaScript is a terrible class oriented language that needs to be improved.
+>JavaScript is a terrible class oriented language that needs to be improved.

+and

+>JavaScript is a terrible function oriented language that needs to be improved.

 For those that want JavaScript to be a `class` oriented language, they want: